ryancbutler/NetscalerCPXDemo/README.md

 # Netscaler CPX POC with Docker Compose
 Uses Docker Compose to deploy a Netscaler CPX to load balance a simple web site.
-Requires Docker 1.13 or greater and docker compose.
-Powershell sidecar dynamically adds and removes containers.
+Requires Docker 1.13 or greater and Docker compose.
+PowerShell sidecar dynamically adds and removes containers from the load balancer.

 ## Quick Start
 1. Clone the repo and enter the directory